truenas/middleware/docs/userguide/index.rst

 |                |                            |                                                                                                              |
 +----------------+----------------------------+--------------------------------------------------------------------------------------------------------------+

-If the Recursive box is checked, you do not need to create snapshots for every dataset individually as they are included in the snapshot.
+If the "Recursive" box is checked, you do not need to create snapshots for every dataset individually as they are included in the snapshot.
 The downside is that there is no way to exclude certain datasets from being included in a recursive snapshot.

-Once you click the OK button, a snapshot will be taken and this task will be repeated according to your settings.
+Once you click the "OK" button, a snapshot will be taken and this task will be repeated according to your settings.

-After creating a periodic snapshot task, an entry for the snapshot task will be added to View Periodic Snapshot Tasks, as seen in the example in Figure 8.2b.
+After creating a periodic snapshot task, an entry for the snapshot task will be added to "View Periodic Snapshot Tasks", as seen in the example in Figure 8.2b.
-Click an entry to access its Modify and Delete buttons.
+Click an entry to access its "Modify" and "Delete" buttons.

 **Figure 8.2b: View Periodic Snapshot Tasks**

 |Figure82b_png|

-If you click the ZFS Snapshots tab (above the Add Periodic Snapshot button), you can review the listing of available snapshots.
-An example is shown in Figure
+If you click the "ZFS Snapshots" tab (above the "Add Periodic Snapshot" button), you can review the listing of available snapshots.
+An example is shown in
-8.2c.
+Figure 8.2c.

 .. note:: if snapshots do not appear, check that the current time does not conflict with the begin, end, and interval settings.
 If the snapshot was attempted but failed, an entry will be added to */var/log/messages*.
 This log file can be viewed in Shell.